cat-react/form/docs/api.md

 Props which are passed down to your custom input which uses the HOC.
 Additonally all props which are being passed to the HOC will also be passed down.

 #### isRequired
+Method which tells the wrapped component if the field is required.

 ---

 #### isPristine
+Tells the wrapped component if the field is pristine. (wasn't touched yet)

 ---

 #### isValid
+Tells the wrapped component if (the value of) the field is valid.

 ---

 #### getValue
+Returns the current value of the field.

 ---

 #### setValue
+Sets the value of the field.
+Revalidation is being done afterwards.

 ---

 #### getMessages
+Returns the error messages.
+If the field is valid, but also has messages, you can assume it's a warning, not an error.

 ---

 #### touch
+Touches the component.
+Helpful if you want to show error messages only on touched input errors, just trigger it `onBlur`.

 ---